bencodeorg/snack-sdk/README.md

+# This repository is no longer in active use

+This fork was used temporarily in develoment of a feature to export Code.org student projects as native iOS/Android apps (eg, [in this PR](https://github.com/code-dot-org/code-dot-org/pull/27412)).
+If you're looking for the main Snack repo, visit [here](https://github.com/expo/snack) (as of September 2022).

 # Snack SDK
 The Expo Snack SDK.
 Use this to create a custom web interface for https://snack.expo.io/.
 For brevity, these docs assume you are targeting the most recent version of Expo SDK